Strong Q2 at J&J, but outlook cut again due to dollar's rise

 J&J said last fall it will split off its consumer health business, which sells Band Aids and beauty products, into a separate, publicly traded company.
 That will allow the world’s largest maker of health care products to focus on pharmaceuticals and medical devices.

+Chief Executive Officer Joaquin Duato told analysts on Tuesday that the company was on track to complete the separation next year.

-J&J’s quarterly profit plunged 23% to $4.81 billion compared with last year, when earnings jumped as hospitals and the rest of the health care industry recovered from the initial impact of the pandemic.
+Overall, J&J’s quarterly profit plunged 23% to $4.81 billion in the second quarter compared with last year’s quarter, when earnings jumped as hospitals and the rest of the health care industry recovered from the initial impact of the pandemic.

 Adjusted earnings per share totaled $2.59 and sales grew 3% to $24.02 billion.